ZwL6/MZT/README.md

 ## Usage
 To complete this assignment, follow the steps below:

+For the work in Python:

+- Download the projectcode.ipynb and city.json files in teams.
+- Open them in Jupyter notebook.
+- Run the code.

+For the work in Colab:

 - Open the GitHub repository for this assignment: [https://github.com/ZwL6/MZT/tree/main].
 - Click on the "Code" button and select "Download ZIP" to download the repository to your local machine.
 - Extract the ZIP file to a convenient location on your computer.